-David Mandt is the newest addition to the Birmingham Boys Choir Music Staff.
-He began singing at the age of 8 in the third grade with the Birmingham Boys Choir, where he continued to sing for 10 years.
+David Mandt began singing at the age of 8 in the third grade with the Birmingham Boys Choir, where he continued to sing for 10 years.
 He recently finished his Bachelor’s of Music Education from Florida State University.
 At Florida State, he had the amazing opportunity to work with the esteemed faculty there: Dr. Andre Thomas, Dr. Judy Bowers, and Dr. Kevin Fenton.
 He served as President of multiple musical organizations at Florida State; each of these ensembles competed and traveled internationally to Europe, Asia, and Central America.
-He returned to Birmingham upon his graduation and considers himself very fortunate to be a staff member of this wonderful organization.
+He returned to Birmingham upon his graduation where he now teaches choir at Chelsea Middle School as well as sharing his talents with the BBC.

 Michael started singing with the Birmingham Boys Choir when he was 8 years old, and continued singing with them for the next 11 years.
 He traveled with the boys choir on tours to Florida, Japan, Arizona and New Mexico, and Costa Rica.
 His experience with the BBC afforded him the opportunity to start singing in the Samford University A Cappella Choir his senior year in high school, and to tour with them in Austria, Hungary, and France.
 He is still singing with that choir as a student at Samford University, where he is working to complete a Bachelor of Science in Mathematics and a minor in Music.
 He is thrilled to be back with the BBC teaching music theory.